dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

       This is done so that a browser's rendering of the Expected Output list will not run off the page.
       If a netCDF is the output, the total number and name of each variable field inside the file should be listed.
-If there are a large number of variable fields within the file, a summary is sufficient.
+If there are numerous variable fields within the file, a summary is sufficient.
       If an image is created, it should be used as the use case image and referenced in this section as output.